A disease that appeared to be on its way to being eliminated has made a recent resurgence as mumps outbreaks have multiplied in recent years.

 Who is being affected by the outbreaks?

 Mumps is a viral disease that can cause swelling of the salivary glands, fever, and loss of appetite.
-In severe cases, the disease may result in swelling of the testicles, ovaries or the brain.
-These severe symptoms can later impact a patient’s fertility.
+In

 The virus responsible for this disease is spread through saliva or mucus from an infected person, via coughing, sneezing, or talking.